However, such productivity won't last long without proper time and energy management.

 - Prepare a road map of speech

-- Keep the speech relevant to the audience background and time
+- Keep the speech relevant to the audience's background and time

 - Engage the audience and highlight the takeaways

-I've seen many professionals in my area (Civil Engineers, researchers, academics) who have those particular skills to enhance their career in the long term.
-They are very focused and engaged on being productive, and work on their best to achieve many accomplishments in a relatively shorter time than us, the academics.
-I can't imagine how they could find an energy to get involve in some projects but also could manage to write papers and do regular presentations about their projects!
-The key, is being effective and productive, of course!
+I've seen many professionals in my area (civil engineers, researchers, academics) who have the skills to enhance their careers in the long term.
+They are very focused and engaged in being productive and work on their best to achieve many accomplishments in a relatively shorter time than us, the academics.
+I can't imagine how they could find the energy to get involved in some projects, write papers, and do regular presentations about their projects!
+The key is being effective and productive, of course!

-So, now, we're the academics, perhaps we could learn a lot from them and stay productive within the semester, without having trouble in adjusting our focus and interests at work again, to get results with flying colors
+So, now that we're the academics, perhaps we could learn a lot from them and stay productive throughout the semester without having trouble adjusting our focus and interests at work again to get results with flying colours.

 Pekanbaru,